Elfonson/ordinary-run/README.md

-# Running is fine
+# Running is awesome

-## Running is a choice
+Running is a choice

 I believe running benefits your health

-The following are places I ran:
+Befriend me if you like running too